DrATedder/dental_calculus_dataset/README.md

 - **Parameters & assumptions**: Please read closely the manuals for each software.
 Parameters and thresholds will need to be adapted to suit biological, computational and logic criteria associated with your data/questions.

+- **PATH**: Throughout the pipeline, we assume all software packages are installed in your `PATH`.
+If you do not have administrator access for install, it would be best to give explicit paths to each install.

 ## Basic workflow

 **Quality filtering steps**